Ash, sycamore, fruitwood, iron hinges, ebonised wood

 On show at

 A small ash, sycamore and fruitwood marquetry cabinet, South German, Augsburg, circa 1600.
-The drop-front with iron strap hinges and depicting two panels of songbirds perched on branches within geometric strap-work borders, opening to reveal a surface of inlaid columns, foliage and scrollwork surrounding a panel of musical instruments, within there are seven drawers around a small central door, all profusely and uniformly inlaid with buildings and towers, the door opening to two smaller plain drawers and a small compartment, with moulded plinth and bun feet, the sides ebonised.
+The drop-front with iron strap hinges and depicting two panels of songbirds perched on branches within geometric strap-work borders, opening to reveal a surface of inlaid columns, foliage and scrollwork surrounding a panel of musical instruments.
+Within there are seven drawers of different sizes – including one double fronted, one triple fronted -around a small central door, all profusely and uniformly inlaid with buildings and towers, the door opening to two smaller plain drawers above a small compartment.
+Moulded plinth and bun feet, the sides ebonised.

 Given to the National Trust with Snowshill Manor in 1951 by Charles Paget Wade.